Chris-N/minesweeper-cli/README.md

 5   | | | | | |
 ```

-Commands
+* Commands
--select a square: C3
+   * Select a square: C3
--flag a square: C3x
+   * Flag a square: C3x

 Have fun!